Henry VIII died on January 28, 1547 … on what would have been his father’s 90th birthday.

 Naturally, Henry VII’s behavior toward his namesake would have changed with this new future to map.
 Any frivolity of childhood or laxness of structure would be eradicated in favor of a more severe, even draconian to the modern eye, method of teaching and care.
 Being a medieval monarch was a dangerous and risky profession, and the to-be Henry VIII would have to prepared for the rigors of kingship.
 Gone was Henry VIII’s happy times in the nursery and with his mother, and in it’s place was strict regimentation.

 Less than a year later, while still reeling from Arthur’s death, Henry VII lost his beloved wife.
 Elizabeth of York died from childbirth complications on her birthday, February 11, 1503.
 The death effected her children and husband profoundly.
-The grief of Henry VII and his children over her death was so well-known that a manuscript from the early 16th century which was probably presented to the king contains:
+The grief of Henry VII and his children over her death was so well-known that a manuscript from the early 16th century which was probably presented to the king contains: “A mourning figure of a young man (possibly Prince Henry, later king Henry VIII) beside an empty, black-covered bed in the background, together with two girls before a fireplace wearing black head-dresses (possibly the 13 year old Princess Margaret and the 7 year old Princess Mary) may suggest that the presentation was in some way associated with … his mother, Queen Elizabeth, in 1503.”

 She must have been an amazing wife and mother to have inspired such love and devotion.